 Post Partum Massage

 Mothers of newborns often experience muscle fatigue and soreness.
-What better way to be cared for than a 30-minute massage performed in the comfort of the hospital bed.
+What better way to be cared for than a 30-minute massage for relaxation given my our experienced massage therapists.

 Warm Paraffin Therapy

 Heat therapy ideal for arthritis, tendonitis, joint inflammation, sprains and other conditions in which heat is recommended.
 A dip in the soft, pliable wax coats the skin, opens pores and is a special treat for swollen and tired hands and feet.
 Not for use until 48 hours after a soft tissue injury.
 Persons with diabetes or poor circulation should consult their doctor first.

 Massages are tailored to fit your comfort level and some, such as the chair massage, require no undressing at all.
 You do not have to undress any more than you feel comfortable doing.

 How long does a massage take?